Ramdev

-Ramdev is aligned with the Bharatiya Janata Party (BJP) on a number of issues.
-He has led protests against corruption in India and has advocated for the repatriation of black money held in foreign banks.
-In April 2022, Ramdev was ranked the 78th most powerful Indian by The Indian Express.
+Baba Ramdev is aligned with the Bharatiya Janata Party (BJP) on some issues.
+In 2011–2012, he led protests against corruption in India and advocated for the repatriation of black money held in foreign banks.
+Baba Ramdev has received criticism over his comments related to modern medicine, yoga, and ayurveda.

+In April 2022, The Indian Express listed Baba Ramdev as the 78th most powerful Indian.